 Talking about race is both difficult and necessary in our Jewish community and in society.
 This 6-week facilitated discussion group will provide space to develop what author Robin DiAngelo calls “racial stamina,” the ability to think and talk about race effectively.
 Over six sessions, the group will help each person explore their own racial identity, increase awareness of the impact of race and better understand how to affirm and embrace all people at Temple Sinai.

 We ask that participants are able to attend each session.
-Please purchase a copy of White Fragility by Robin DiAngelo prior to the first session on July 14.
+Please purchase a copy of White Fragility by Robin DiAngelo prior to the first session.

 In this time of great pain and compounding trauma for Blacks in America, the committee members of Multiracial Sinai want to share our frustration, fury and sorrow as the Temple Sinai community grieves and condemns ongoing racist violence against Black lives and bodies.
 As a multiracial group, at this time Multiracial Sinai is first attending to the experience and needs of Black members of Temple Sinai and the broader DC community, including our beloved Black family members, kin, friends, neighbors, and partners.